neliousness/iWatt/README.md

 3. right click anywhere in the directory and click "open command window here"

 4. type "git clone https://github.com/neliousness/iWatt_Real.git" in the command prompt and press return

+Note: in your gradle file , make sure your packageOptions looks like this:

+ packagingOptions {
+        exclude 'META-INF/LICENSE.txt'
+        exclude 'META-INF/LICENSE-FIREBASE.txt'
+        exclude 'META-INF/NOTICE.txt'

+    }